Alanas-J/aws-gameserver-hosting/README.md

 # AWS Game Server Hosting Project
-**Still very much in development but currently working and able to host factorio servers without issue.**
+**Still very much in development but currently working and able to host factorio + java minecraft servers without issue.**

 The idea of this AWS stack is to create cheap server hosting by creating on-demand self-stopping servers; this stack when not is only has EC2 EBS Storage costs at $0.08/GB-month of use + sub $0.01 S3 use (unless storing significant save backups).